-We take a diverse approach to track progress on keto because the diet brings so many more benefits than just fat loss.
+We take a diverse approach to track progress on a keto diet because the diet brings so many more benefits than just fat loss.
 For some of us, fat loss isn’t the first indicator of progress.

 Put in 100% effort and track your results so you can easily identify patterns and measure changes objectively.
 Consider the many symptoms of ketosis as you track progress and gauge if you are on the right track.

 Table of Contents (click to view)

 8 Ways to Track Progress on Keto (more than just fat loss!)

 We recommend you start a journal to track your progress, meal plan, and record special “notes to self” as you go along this journey.
 Store all keto-related notes in one place, like a scrapbook.
 Add images, body measurements, sleep patterns, mental changes, and more as you begin to track progress on keto.